Days: 5 - 6

 Tuesday, August 27, 2024

-On our way to Munster we stopped at the small city of Celle.
-It's a great example of a walled city for the medieval time period.
-We had a local guide who introduced the city and lead us through as section which illustrated the layout and the importance of the church to the people who live there.
-The church itself is very ornate as you can see from the pictures below.
-After seeing several examples of half timber buildings, we gathered for a group lunch at Schweine Schulze (restaurant).
+On our way to Munster, we stopped at the small city of Celle.
+It's a great example of a walled city for the medieval period.
+We had a local guide who introduced the city and led us through a section that illustrated the layout and importance of the church to the people who live there.
+The church itself is very ornate, as you can see from the pictures below.
+After seeing several examples of half-timber buildings, we gathered for a group lunch at Schweine Schulze (restaurant).

 Tuesday, August 27, 2024

-The food was great although we didn't see a menu (we picked from a couple of items which were ready for our arrival).
-We thought the good was great and as we've seen over and over again way more then we could eat (not just us but most of the group though so).
-There was even a choice of beer, wine or water.
-Another wonderful opportunity to get to know our fellow travelers.
-We recommend the restaurant.
+Although we didn't see a menu (we picked from a couple of items that were ready for our arrival), we thought the food was great.
+As we've seen, time and again, there was way more than we could eat.
+This was not just our opinion, most of the group felt the same way.
+There was even a choice of beer, wine, or water.
+Another wonderful opportunity to learn more about our fellow travelers.
+The restaurant gets our recommendation.

 Schweine Schulze